 Second World War Poetry

-Poetry from WWII is often overlooked despite it being a huge mo, but there are some relevant and moving poems from this era that not only cover a huge range of topics but come from around the world.
+Poetry from WWII is often overlooked despite it being a huge moment in history, but there are some relevant and moving poems from this era that not only cover a huge range of topics but come from around the world.

 by Desmond Graham